dhruvpal05/Skillsy/README.md

 ## 📌 Overview

-The Skill Swap Platform is a mini-application that allows users to:
+The Skillsy Platform is a mini-application that allows users to:
 - List their own skills
 - Request other skills in return
 - Connect with like-minded learners and professionals